Skip to Content

 We prioritize projects based on the following criteria:

-• Strategic Priorities of Council identified by the community
+• Strategic Priorities of Council identified with the community

 • Infrastructure gaps

-• Improvements or replacements needed due to age, wear and growth
+• Improvements or replacements needed due to age, wear, growth and/or changes in regulations

 • Customer service requests from the public